 In the recent half year, I designed and created a series of LEGO style topographic maps, some of which have won several awards, making me realize that many others might share the same interest.
 Therefore, I compiled these attempts into this mini gallery.

-Chronologically, these six maps are: Wisconsin, Colorado, Georgia, New Zealand, Arizona, and North America (click to view their individual pages).
+Chronologically, these maps are: Wisconsin , Colorado , Georgia , New Zealand , Arizona , North America , and a piece of map quilt (click to view their individual pages).

 While they do share some common features, such as layered topographic display and a majority of color scheme, each map is distinctly different from the others in various aspects, such as: representing form (orthographic graphic, 3D rendered image, physical LEGO object), style (individual round, curly surface), extent (region only, region in a bounding box), baseplate size and scale (how large one unit represents), point symbol, labeling, legend, north arrow, neatline, etc. I hope you find some joy in these LEGO maps!